Bachelor of Arts, Sociology

 The Bachelor of Arts, Sociology Major program is designed for you if you want to specialize in one discipline (Sociology).

 Students must complete one Directed Studies course (see below).

-120 credits, including 45 upper-level credits, with a grade point average (GPA) of 2.0 or higher are required, as follows:
+120 credits, including 45 upper-level credits, with a grade point average (GPA) of 2.00 or higher over all courses for this credential, as follows:

 General Education Requirements

-6 credits in English (university-level composition and literature) other than technical and business writing courses
+6 credits in English (university-level composition and literature), excluding technical and business writing courses

 3 credits in mathematics (including statistics) and/or science